igor47/blog/_posts/2020-09-13-minimal-viable-air-quality.md

 ## Software

 Next, you'll need some software to integrate with this hardware.
-The USB TTY device is likely already supported by your OS.
+The cables that I got use the Prolific Technology PL2303 chipset.
-On my laptop, I'm running Ubuntu 20.04, and this is what I see when I plug it in:
+This is already supported on linux; if you plug it in and run `dmesg | tail` you'll see something like this:

 ```
 [1457958.125315] usb 1-2: new full-speed USB device number 38 using xhci_hcd